 - Participate in the Executive Alumni Mentor Program or attend a Dinner with Six

-- Attend a CDC event, such as the I am Limitless Conference
+- Attend a CCD event, such as the I am Limitless Conference

 - Attend a career fair, where you might run into NYU Shanghai alum returning to recruit for their current employers